Ensembles are open to all students, regardless of major. Learn more about large ensemble auditions.

 Banda is at the forefront of the recent surge in popularity of the Regional Mexican genre, counterbalancing Latin urban music’s infiltration of the pop charts (Reggatòn) with the folk influence of Banda, while breaking attendance records and headlining the world’s biggest concert stages.

-Banda Los Huskies brings the infectious energy of this exciting music to NIU through concerts in the school of music as well as the surrounding community.
+Banda NIU brings the infectious energy of this exciting music to NIU through concerts in the school of music as well as the surrounding community.
 BLH requires an audition and is open to all university students on trumpet, trombone, clarinet, horn (alto horn in Eb) tuba (Sousaphone) drum set, percussion and voice.

 Huskie Marching Band